tauri-apps/cargo-mobile2/.changes/gradlew-path.md

 "tauri-mobile": "patch"
 ---

-Fallback to `gradlew` from `PATH` if the one inside the generated template doesn't exist.
+Fallback to `gradlew` or `gradle` from `PATH` if the one inside the generated template doesn't exist.